This is the first of a two part series on DNA as evidence for the existence of a creator. See part 2.

 The atheist may not like that “apologists” are comfortable, but that’s not an argument.
 Feelings don’t matter.

 No evidence?
 The theist has evidence to support the God hypothesis from a variety of fields of study (including science, philosophy, and history).
 If there is a God, traditionally described as having no precedent, it is no surprise that things with no precedent would be found.
-The atheist, however, cannot so easily explain away the existence of things without precedent.
+Science itself tells us that the universe had a beginning with no precedent—the Big Bang.
+Moreover, intelligent beings create things without precedent—inventions or novelties—all the time.
+The atheist cannot so easily explain away the existence of things without precedent.

 “Genetic software is another example of information creation.
 The apologist will object that genetic software doesn’t qualify because it’s created by humans.
 That’s true, but the software is simply a concrete demonstration that proves the idea.
 Drop the software and make it a thought experiment.”